 - Share how their feedback is helping your organization make decisions from the insights you gathered from their surveys.
 Since they’re participating to help you make better decisions, they will feel valued if they know their specific contributions.

-Incentivize their participation over time, without having to do it after every survey.
+With a points system, you incentivize participation over time, without having to do it after every survey.
 Respondents receive points for each interaction and eventually accumulate enough for some type of reward.

 With this approach, it’s easy to adjust how much you want to give to panel members and how quickly they can earn the reward.
-The Qualtrics platform makes it easy to fully automate rewards by setting up logic to reward panel members after they achieve a predetermined number of points.
+The Qualtrics platform makes it easy to fully automate survey rewards by setting up logic to reward panel members after they achieve a predetermined number of points.